2010 Acre time zone referendum: Reasons for change

-The time zone change was proposed by then Senator Tião Viana (PT-AC), who defended the change by stating that the time difference between Acre and nearby states jeopardized the state economic and culturally.
+The time zone change was proposed by then Senator Tião Viana (PT-AC), who defended the change by stating that the time difference between Acre and nearby states jeopardized the state economically and culturally.
 After the referendum, the Abert (Brazilian Association of Radio and Television Broadcasters) opposed the return to the previous time, owing to scheduling adjustments that would be required after the institution of the Brazilian advisory rating system by the Ministry of Justice in 2007.

 The referendum and its effects

 The referendum was held on 31 October 2010, on the same day of the second round of the 2010 presidential election.
 The majority of the population decided to choose to return to the previous time zone, which had a 2-hour difference from Brasília Regional Time.

-The provisions of the referendum did not immediately commence due to doubts of the validity of the referendum by certain political elements, opposite pressure from TV broadcasters, in a way that, almost 3 years after the referendum, it was yet to be put in effect, and only finally approved by the Federal Senate committees in September 2013.
+The provisions of the referendum did not immediately commence due to doubts of the validity of the referendum by certain political elements and pressure from TV broadcasters that stalled its implementation for almost three years after the referendum had taken place.
+The change was finally approved by the Federal Senate committees in September 2013.

 As consequence, the Federal Law no. 12,876/2013 reestablished the previous time in Acre and southwest Amazonas, repealing the Federal Law no. 11,662/2008.
 The regions covered by the change returned to the old time zone at midnight on Sunday, 10 November 2013.